echobon-amjith/stock-price-prediction/README.md

 ## Background
 I invested in IOC stock with minimal knowledge in the stock market.
 I missed the opportunity  to sell the stock at a profitable price.
 Now I need to know before hand when I can sell of the stock at a reasonable profit.
 ## Project Overview
 This project aims to develop and evaluate predictive models for stock price movement using historical market data.
+Refer [Project Requirements](https://github.com/echobon-amjith/stock-price-prediction/issues/1) for more details.
 ## Prerequisites
 - Python 3.9
 - create a conda environment using [environment.yml](environments\environment.yml)